hkauhanen/sanguche/README.md

 The final part, which combines the output of Parts 2 and 3, is quick.
 It depends on Julia version 1.10.4 and R version 4.4.2.

-NB: the make commands below have broken dependencies. therefore for now just do this:

 ```
 cd src/code
 julia +1.10.4 postprocess.jl wals